Canada

 • Producers: Ensure accurate reporting, timely payments.

-• PROs: Maintain network, audit downstream processors.
+• Producer Responsibility Organization: Maintain network, audit downstream processors.

 • RPRA: Issue compliance orders, administrative penalties.